-- Broad - the largest threshold range. - Narrow - better energy resolution at lower energies. - Super Narrow - very limited threshold range, the best energy resolution at lower energies, better signal-to-noise ratio, this range does not support CSM operation mode.
+- Broad - the largest threshold range. - Narrow - better energy resolution at lower energies. - Super Narrow - very limited threshold range, the best energy resolution at lower energies, better signal-to-noise ratio

 Click OK to confirm the changes.

 By default, the detector will be calibrated for the Narrow gain mode.
 Additional gain modes can be added upon request.
 Broad range and combination of Super narrow mode with CSM is not available with silicon detectors.